sharetribe/flex-docs/src/docs/concepts-payments/solving-payout-problems/index.md

   account that is identified by the secret Stripe key that is configured in the Console.
 - **Connected account** Provider's connected account in Stripe.
-This account is created by Flex and it is not accessible by the provider but it can be used to specify the payouts of a single provider in the Stripe Dashboard.
+This account is created by Sharetribe and it is not accessible by the provider but it can be used to specify the payouts of a single provider in the Stripe Dashboard.
 - **Provider's bank account** This is where the money is paid when a payout is created.